RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 when $n\neq 0$ which naturally suggests a discrete grid with lattice spacing $a$.
 As pointed out with \Eq{eq:lattice:a}, choosing $D=1$ and $a=1$ then fixes the velocity to $v=1/\pi$.
 For $n=0$, i.e., $x\to 0$, the off-diagonal overlap in \Eq{eq:f0:S:1} becomes $1$, and thus identical to the diagonal case $\etaI=\etaI'$.
 In this case the two locations $\etaI$ and $\etaI'$ approach the same `site' and thus become identical.

 As an aside, we note that the argument here namely that a finite bandwidth naturally gives rise to a discrete lattice spacing, can also be straightforwardly carried over to a plain spinless tight binding chain, with the minor difference that there due to the structured density of states, the Fermi velocity $v$ differs from the value above by a factor of order $1$.
 Furthermore, the Fourier transform of any quadratic Hamiltonian in momentum space yields its full (long-range) hopping structure in real space.
-In the present helical case, however, this would mandate period or infinite BCs (but exclude open BCs) with complex hopping coefficients
+Though a purely 1D lattice model is unable to describe the topologically nontrivial phase of the 2D topological insulator, the one-particle dispersion may nevertheless also be Fourier transformed for the isolated single helical edge as in \Eq{eq:H0:k}.
+By starting from momentum space, however, in the present case this would mandate periodic (or infinite) BCs with spin-dependent complex hopping coefficients $t_{n\sigma} \equiv \sigma t_n$, where with $\varepsilon_{k\sigma} \equiv \sigma\varepsilon_k$,

-for distance $x=x_n \equiv n a>0$ and $N$ sites, and $t_0=0$.
-These hopping amplitudes decay like $1/x$, thus long-range, and break inversion symmetry.
-With this in mind, in any case, the starting point in energy-momentum space in \Eq{eq:H0:k} is more natural and convenient.
-The notion of lattice spacing and Brillouin zone, however, is perfectly valid also for a single helical edge mode.
+for a chain of $N$ sites, with distance $x=x_n = n a>0$, having $t_0=0$.
+These hopping amplitudes are long range, decaying like $1/x$, and by construction break inversion symmetry, $t_n = t_{-n}^\ast \neq t_{-n}$.
+The long-range hoppings {\it cannot} be eliminated by permitting deviations from the linear dispersion close to the band edge.
+For example, the altered dispersion $\tilde{\varepsilon}_{k} = \frac{2v}{a} \sin \frac{ka}{2}$ which still obeys $\tilde{\varepsilon}_{k} \simeq \varepsilon_{k} = vk$ for small $k$, also results in long-range hopping.
+This is due to the fact that the one-particle dispersion is discontinuous across the boundary of the Brillouin zone.
+Given this complications for numerical lattice simulations, the starting point in energy-momentum space in \Eq{eq:H0:k} is more natural and convenient.
+Nevertheless, from the above it is clear that the notion of lattice spacing and Brillouin zone are perfectly valid also for a single helical edge mode even if the one-particle dispersion is discontinuous across the boundary of the Brillouin zone.

 The analytic structure of the overlap in \Eq{eq:f0:S} is closely related to static fermionic correlations versus distance.
 For example, consider a filled helical Fermi sea for energies $\varepsilon \in [-D,0]$.
 Then at zero temperature with $\tau = \frac{\sigma x}{v}$ [\Eq{eq:delta:tau}],